dominicmkennedy/dominic-site/src/routes/tmp-path-for-ben/+page.md

 Building up these more complicated structures from a simpler initial language requires patience.
 But just how close is the expressive power of these two languages?
 What follows will be a first-step approach to the expressivity comparison between the simplest mode, Froglet, and the most complex mode, Temporal Forge.

+The dedicated reader will notice that I have left out the middle child, Relational Forge.
+Unfortunately, arbitrary set relations cannot be used in the specification of the puzzle I have chosen for this post.
+Therefore, the specification of this puzzle would be the same in Froglet as in Relational Forge.

 ## The Puzzle:

 Instead of modeling a large-scale software system to keep things simple, I use a fun puzzle: Goats and Wolves.
-Unfortunately, Goats and Wolves doesn't have solutions using arbitrary set relations, meaning that Relational Forge's extra capabilities in that area don't allow for an interesting comparison.
-This is why I only compare Froglet to Temporal Forge in this post.
-Fortunately, The puzzle takes several steps to solve, meaning that Temporal Forge's extra operators will be handy (but aren't strictly necessary).
+The puzzle takes several steps to solve, meaning that Temporal Forge's extra operators will be handy (but aren't strictly necessary).
 This reveals notable differences between the two language modes.
 The puzzle is as follows: